Izatha austera: Distribution

 I. austera is endemic to New Zealand.
 This species is widespread throughout the North Island, with a single South Island record from north-west Nelson.
 This species is present in Northland, Auckland, Coromandel, Waikato, Bay of Plenty, Taranaki, Taupo, Gisborne, Hawkes Bay, Rangitikei, Wellington and Nelson districts.

 Biology and behaviour

 Larvae live in silken tubes under the bark of dead branches of its host species.
 The larvae live during winter months and are mature by the end of September.
 Adults are on wing from December to February.
 This species have been collected via sugar traps or by beating shrubs during the daytime.
 I. austera only comes sparing to light.
 When resting on bare tree trunks the adult moth is very inconspicuous.

 Habitat and host species

-Larvae feed during the winter in dead wood, including moist logs on the forest floor, and drier standing dead wood.
+Larvae feed during the winter.
 They have been recorded from dead branches of Aristotelia serrata, Coprosma grandifolia and probably Coprosma robusta, Cordyline australis, Coriaria arborea, Laurelia novae-zelandiae, Litsea calicaris, Melicytus ramiflorus and Olearia rani.
-They tunnel into the wood and produce copious frass, which is often conspicuous on the outside of the affected branch.
-Many larvae often occur together in a single branch or log.